-How I Built a High-Performance Markdown Blog with Next.js 15, Tailwind CSS v4 & shadcn/ui in 2025
+How I Built a High-Performance Markdown Blog with Next.js 15, Syntax Highlighting & Tailwind CSS v4 in 2025

-Learn how to create a blazing-fast, SEO-optimized markdown blog using Next.js 15, Tailwind CSS v4, and shadcn/ui components without any backend or database.
-Perfect for developers looking for a modern, lightweight blogging solution.
+Learn how to create a blazing-fast, SEO-optimized markdown blog with beautiful syntax highlighting, copy-to-clipboard functionality, and responsive design using Next.js 15, Tailwind CSS v4, and shadcn/ui components.

-Are you looking to build a blazing-fast, SEO-friendly blog without the complexity of traditional CMS platforms?
-In this comprehensive guide, I'll show you exactly how to create a modern markdown blog using Next.js 15, Tailwind CSS v4, and shadcn/ui components that loads instantly and ranks well in search engines.
+Are you looking to build a blazing-fast, SEO-friendly blog with beautiful syntax highlighting and developer-focused features?
+In this comprehensive guide, I'll show you exactly how to create a modern markdown blog using Next.js 15, Tailwind CSS v4, and shadcn/ui components that not only loads instantly and ranks well in search engines but also presents your code snippets beautifully.

 Traditional blogging platforms often come with limitations in customization, performance, and developer experience.
-Meanwhile, custom solutions can be complex to build and maintain.
+Code snippets look bland, lack proper syntax highlighting, and don't offer reader-friendly features like copy buttons or language indicators.
 That's why I developed this streamlined approach that doesn't require a backend or database, making it perfect for developers who want complete control without the overhead.

-Let's dive into building a blog that's not just functional, but exceptional in every way.
+Let's dive into building a blog that's not just functional, but exceptional in every way for both you and your readers.

 The Tech Stack